Skip to Content

 Typically, hair grows about 1/2” (half an inch) per month.
 That means you may not notice signs of your hair growing thicker and denser one month after thinning.

-If you’ve neglected your hair for a long, it might grow flat due to the extra weight from heavy strands, dirt, or hair care products.
+If you’ve neglected your hair for a long time, it might grow flat due to the extra weight from heavy strands, dirt, or hair care products.
 Getting your flat and thick hair thinned helps to lift it while making your hair strands lighter.

 But how can you tell if your hair is exceptionally thick and requires thinning?
 Here are several signs to look out for.